Droidiar/simpleoutline-discord/README.md

-# simpleoutline-discord
+# Simple Outline
 Borders..
-Border's are so tasty..
+Borders are so tasty..